8 Hours BEFORE

 Clap Hands by Tom Waits, lyrics & music

-internet gossip on the convention by Architectural Record editors xoxoxox galore
+Internet gossip and reporting from the elite convention cocktail parties by Robert Ivy and the Architectural Record editors xoxoxox galore

 Doorn Manifesto Job